nugget/python-insteonplm/README.md

 future startups are faster.

-Currently there is an issue with the command line [Tools] not finding battery opperated devices since they don't respond to device information requests.
+Currently there is an issue with the command line [Tools] not finding battery operated devices since they don't respond to device information requests.
 This is being addressed in future releases.
 This is not an issue if used with [Home Assistant] through the use of device overrides.